A Survey of Features Used for Representing Black-box Single-objective Continuous Optimization

 To improve the generalizability of algorithm selection models, several avenues can be explored: including newly developed features, including larger, more diverse training data, and considering contemporary ML training strategies.

-To address the issue of limited problem coverage recently there have been several attempts for problem instance generators.
-However, the generation of diverse problem coverage still remains a challenge, since the use of problem generators instead of manually crafted benchmark suites results in a lack of clarity of the properties of the different problem instances.
-Further research is also needed to understand how automatically and manually designed problem benchmarks relate to real-world problems.

-Furthermore, while several types of problem landscape features based on deep learning architecture have been proposed recently, we are yet to understand whether they improve the generalizability of algorithm selection models.
+To get a fair comparison of feature performance, comprehensive studies are required which evaluate different feature sets under a fixed experimental setup, using consistent datasets, splits, and evaluation protocols to enable meaningful statistical testing and reliable conclusions.
+Such studies should further include diverse problem benchmarks beyond BBOB, report variability and deviations in performance, establish proper baselines for comparison, and analyze the influence of sample sizes and sampling techniques.
+Current research relies disproportionately on a narrow set of benchmark datasets (primarily BBOB), and comparisons conducted within the same benchmark often produce dependent performance values, making many of the reported findings unsuitable for rigorous statistical testing.
+The need to rethink existing benchmark suites has been raised across the broader field~\cite{rethinking_benchmarking}.

 Finally, we believe it is important to critically observe advances in ML utilizing other models based on deep learning architectures that can be evaluated in transfer learning and continual learning scenarios.
 Continual learning~\cite{van2019three,aljundi2019task,wang2023comprehensive} is a ML paradigm that allows models to develop themselves adaptively by learning incrementally from dynamic data distributions and selectively adapting representations to obtain good generalizability within and between tasks.
 This adaptation can lead to a range of benefits such as improved robustness by handling both simple and complex data instances, reducing overfitting to specific data instances, resulting in better generalization to unseen data.
-The next step in generalizing algorithm selection for BBOB is to analyze and validate continual learning approaches.
-This includes exploring, innovating, and validating novel approaches for augmenting benchmark suites in black box optimization to enhance generalizability.
-These techniques will identify problem instances that are strategically chosen to challenge the performance predictor assumptions and explore the uncharted regions of the problem space.
-By strategically introducing carefully selected problem test instances, this research aims to develop algorithm selection models that not only perform well on the training problem instances but also generalize effectively to unseen problem instances.
+By using continual learning approaches, one hopes to identify problem instances that challenge the performance predictor assumptions and explore the uncharted regions of the problem space, ultimately leading to algorithm selection models that not only perform well on the training problem instances, but also generalize effectively to unseen problem instances.